ahmettayhann/TaskPlanner/README.md

 - Once logged in, you can create, view, edit, and delete tasks from the dashboard.
 - Update your profile information by clicking on the "Profile" link in the navigation bar.
 - Sign out of your account by clicking on the "Log Out" button.
+- With these instructions, users will be able to set up Google OAuth for authentication by copying the example configuration file and replacing the placeholders with their actual Google OAuth credentials.

 ## Contributing